Deterministic algorithms for the Lovasz Local Lemma: simpler, more general, and more parallel: Introduction

 \section{Introduction}

-The Lov\'{a}sz Local Lemma (LLL) is a keystone principle in probability theory which asserts that, in a probability space $\Omega$ provided with a set $\mathcal B$ of ``bad-events'', then as long as the bad-events are not too likely and are not too interdependent (in a certain technical sense), there is a positive probability that no event in $\mathcal B$ occurs.
-The simplest ``symmetric'' form of the LLL states that if each bad-event $B \in \mathcal B$ has probability at most $\pmax$ and affects at most $d$ bad-events such that $e \pmax d \leq 1$, then $\Pr( \bigcap_{B \in \mathcal B} \overline{B} ) > 0$.
+The Lov\'{a}sz Local Lemma (LLL) is a keystone principle in probability theory.
+It asserts that, in a probability space $\Omega$ provided with a set $\mathcal B$ of ``bad-events'', which are not too likely and are not too interdependent (in a certain technical sense), there is a positive probability that no event in $\mathcal B$ occurs.
+The simplest ``symmetric'' form of the LLL states that if each bad-event $B \in \mathcal B$ affects at most $d$ bad-events and has probability at most $\frac{1}{e d}$, then $\Pr( \bigcap_{B \in \mathcal B} \overline{B} ) > 0$.
 In particular, a configuration avoiding $\mathcal B$ exists.
-Other forms of the LLL, such as the ``asymmetric'' criterion, can be used when the probabilities and dependency-structure of the bad-events are more complex.
+Other forms of the LLL, such as the ``asymmetric'' criterion, can be used when the bad-events have a more complex dependency structure.